Mining Engineering

 Doctor of Philosophy

-Maximum of 48 semester credits of course work, where a maximum of 30 units can be transferred from a M.S. degree program.
-The student's Graduate committee must approve the transfer of these units.
+Maximum of 48 semester credits of coursework, where a maximum of 30 units can be transferred from a MS degree program.
+The student's graduate committee must approve the transfer of these units.
 A minimum of 9 credit courses must be taken in the Mining Engineering Department.
 These must include the required core courses listed below unless waived.
-A maximum of 9 credits of 400 level courses can be applied to the credits required.

 Research credits (minimum)24.0